-Broderick Johnson is a partner in the Washington, D.C., office of Bryan Cave.
+Broderick Johnson is senior of counsel in the Washington, D.C., office of Covington and Burling LLP.
 His practice areas include public policy and government affairs, and higher education.
-During his previous tenure at Bryan Cave, he led the firm's public policy and government affairs practice.

 Professor Johnson has had the distinction of serving under two U.S. presidents.
 Immediately before rejoining Bryan Cave, Johnson served as assistant to the president and cabinet secretary under President Barack Obama (acting as the president's primary liaison to members of the Cabinet).
 He also was appointed chair of the White House's My Brother's Keeper Task Force.
 In the Clinton White House, Johnson was deputy assistant for legislative affairs.